Ojhaharsh/BrevityAI/CONTRIBUTING.md

 ## **Issue Report Process 📌**

 1. Go to the project's issues.
-2. Give proper description for the issues.
+2. Provide a detailed description of the issue you are reporting.
-3. Don't spam to get the assignment of the issue 😀.
+3. Avoid spamming to get assigned to an issue 😀.
-4. Wait for till someone is looking into it !.
+4. Wait for confirmation that someone is reviewing the issue before starting work.
 5. Start working on issue only after you got assigned that issue 🚀.

 <br>

 ## **Pull Request Process 🚀**

-1. Ensure that you have self reviewed your code 😀
+1. **Self-Review:** Ensure that you have reviewed your code thoroughly before submission.
-2. Make sure you have added the proper description for the functionality of the code
+2. **Description:** Provide a clear and concise description of the changes you have made.
-3. I have commented my code, particularly in hard-to-understand areas.
+3. **Comments:** Comment your code, especially in complex or hard-to-understand sections.
-4. Add screenshot it help in review.
+4. **Screenshots:** Add screenshots or other visual aids if they help in understanding the changes.
-5. Submit your PR by giving the necesarry information in PR template and hang tight we will review it really soon 🚀
+5. **PR Template:** Use the provided PR template to include all necessary information and submit your pull request.

+We will review your pull request as soon as possible.
 <br>

 # **Thank you for contributing💗**